nathanshammah/open-quantum-hardware/README.md

-# quantum-open-hardware
+# open-quantum-hardware
 a list of quantum open hardware projects.

-This is thought as a collaborative repository where everyone can add projects that belong to open-hardware.
+This is thought as a collaborative repository where everyone can add projects that belong to open hardware in quantum science and technology.
 For open-source software projects in quantum computing, there is the excellent repository by the Quantum Open Source Foundation, with the awesome repository, which includes experimental quantum computing packages.

 A list of projects is already added to this open-quantum-hardware list, but feel free to add more, by opening a pull request, or, if you are not familiar with git, opening a descriptive issue.